 Trips & Tramps is a family run, small business based in Te Anau.
 Owners Steve and Kate Norris are involved in daily operations.
-Steve is out and about most days guiding our guests, while Kate works back at base running all things behind the scenes (not to mention being an awesome mum to four gorgeous kids).
+Steve is out and about most days guiding our guests, while Kate works back at base running all things behind the scenes (not to mention being a mum to 4 children aged 10-20 years).
 Committed to conservation and the local community, Steve and Kate like to 'keep it real' and believe in providing unique and genuine kiwi outdoor experiences.

 Our Local Guides

-Steve is a dedicated, long term employee of Trips and Tramps.
-Coming to Te Anau to guide on the Milford Track, he has worked in the tourism sector for over 20 years both in New Zealand and abroad.
+Steve is a dedicated, long term Managing Director of Trips and Tramps.
+Coming to Te Anau to guide on the Milford Track, he has worked in the tourism sector for over 30 years, both in New Zealand and abroad.
 A well known community figure he enjoys sharing Fiordland’s special places to visitors from all over the world.
-In 2009 Steve's commitment to conservation efforts were formally recognised when he received the Department of Conservation Southland Individual Services to Conservation Award “for his consistent and dedicated leadership in community conservation efforts, his tireless enthusiasm as a keen conservationist influencing tourists, Kepler challenge runners, friends and family, and for being instrumental in pest-trapping programmes".
+His consistent and dedicated leadership in the community and tireless enthusiasm as a keen conservationist influencing tourists, staff, Kepler Challenge runners, friends and family are well known and celebrated.

-Geoff is a born and bred local and has spent many years guiding.
-Recently returning to working with us, he is loving being back in the Trips & Tramps team.
-Last season, a Trip Advisor review said that "Geoff is the man!" – we would have to agree!
+Geoff is a born and bred local, with many years guiding, tramping and running around Fiordland.
+His rampant 'dad jokes' and first hand stories of the area ensure an entertaining day out.
+A Trip Advisor review said that "Geoff is the man!" – we would have to agree!

 Andrew is Welsh by birth but a Kiwi at heart.
 He has tramped and climbed the hills and mountains of Fiordland for many years.
 He is also mad keen about regaining and orienteering.
 Andrew serves the Fiordland community as a Search and Rescue volunteer, which also involved raising and training search dogs.
 He’s an interesting fella to be around!

 Ross is a long-time local and there isn't much about Fiordland Milford Sound that he doesn't know.
-With a history working as a ranger for the Department of Conservation, Ross is an expert in an expert in natural history and flora/fauna.
-Ross also manages a consultancy company who provide Nature Guides aboard the international cruise ships that visit Fiordland each year.
+With a history working as a ranger for the Department of Conservation (for over 45 years).
+Ross is an expert in natural history, flora and fauna.
+A wealth of knowledge and just an all round nice guy, he is described as a 'true gentleman, ensuring we were well looked after the entire day''.